-Do you truly have what it takes to venture into over 300 acres of land?
-With over 34 buildings still standing!
+Do you truly have what it takes to venture into the abandoned sanatorium and prison buildings, which are surrounded by 300+ acres of history!

 We have exclusive access to the following:

 The Former Sanatorium

 The Former Hospital